HTTP-Requests/discord-console-tricks/README.md

 # Extras:

 ## Account ID's
-Yes you can ban all of them form servers *kinda*
+Yes you can ban some of them form servers *kinda*

 Discord System message account ID: - `643945264868098049`